 At Almond Wellness Centre all practitioners are full time (5~8 years) university trained, fully qualified.
 Everyone meets the highest standard of Australian health registration requirement (AHPRA).

-We’ve also completed extensive trainings in reproductive health.
+We’ve also completed comprehensive trainings in reproductive health.
 Trainings include TCM gynaecology and obstetrics, IVF acupuncture support, and pre/ post natal treatment.

-Our practitioners have abundant knowledge including Traditional Chinese Medicine and modern medicine in women’s health and fertility.
+Our practitioners have extensive knowledge including Traditional Chinese Medicine and modern medicine in women’s health and fertility.

 If you’ve already booked an Embryo Transfer with your IVF clinic, please talk to our friendly receptionist.
 We may be able to book IVF support acupuncture on any day as a prioritising appointment.